 Basic Math Skills

-As a future accountant, one of the first things to consider is that you’ll be working with numbers.
+As a future accountant, one of the first things to consider is that you’ll be working with numbers while performing data analysis.

-While accounting is much more than crunching numbers, you need to be comfortable with this aspect of your profession.
+While an accounting career is much more than crunching numbers, you need to be comfortable with this aspect of your profession.